MichaelMontei/React-Project-Create-Edit-Delete-Book-List/README.md

 ## The Mission (First Part)

+Make a book Application where a client can:
+- add a book
-Make a book Application where a client can add a book, edit the titles of the books and delete the books entirely of the page.
+- edit the titles of the books
+- delete the books entirely of the page.

 ## The Mission (Second Part)